Debt purchase

 For the Debt Purchasers

 For the debt buyers, the primary advantage is the potential for high returns.
 If they can recover more from the debtor than the price they paid for the debt, they stand to make a profit.
-Furthermore, debt buyers with specialist knowledge and efficient collection practices can turn debt purchase into a profitable business model.
+Debt buyers with specialist knowledge and efficient collection practices can turn debt purchase into a profitable business model.
 Debt buyers can also benefit from diversification because purchasing debt from various sectors can spread risk.

 Risks and Challenges in Debt Purchase